leanprover/theorem_proving_in_lean4/propositions_and_proofs.md

 In addition to axioms, however, we would also need rules to build new proofs from old ones.
-For example, in many proof systems for propositional logic, we have the rule of modus ponens:
+For example, in many proof systems for propositional logic, we have the rule of *modus ponens*:

 > From a proof of ``Implies p q`` and a proof of ``p``, we obtain a proof of ``q``.